When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Sleepon Go2Sleep 3 Tracker

-In addition to measuring blood oxygen levels, the Go2Sleep 3 Tracker monitors your heart rate and uses an algorithm to analyze your sleep stages and overall sleep quality.
-It can provide alerts if your blood oxygen level drops too much, and a new feature gives insight into your blood sugar levels.
+This sleep tracker excels at consistent blood oxygen tracking.
+It also monitors your heart rate at 50Hz/s, and uses an algorithm to analyze your sleep stages and overall sleep quality.
+It can provide alerts if your blood oxygen level drops too much.

-The shape and weight of the ring can take time to get used to.
-The tracker requires recharging roughly every other day.
+The shape and the weight of the ring can take some getting use to, and the tracker also requires charging roughly every other day.

 Bía Smart Sleep Mask